FrozenIronSoftware/TwitchedApi/readme.md

 Random string that serves as a way for a client to identify itself

+Multiple client ids can be defined by delimiting ids with a comma `,`.

 ### GRADLE_TASK

 Heroku specific variable that defines what task should be used to build